OBJECTIVE

 Close-out procedures for hazardous materials in laboratories:

-- Notify EH&S prior to closing, vacating, relocating, or renovating a laboratory.
-Thirty (30) days advance notice is requested.
+- Notification to Environmental Health and Safety (EH&S) is required prior to closing, vacating, relocating, or renovating a laboratory by submitting the Lab Closeout Reporting form.
+A minimum thirty (30) day advance notice is requested.

-- Once the survey is complete, EH&S will issue a final closeout approval notice.
+- Once all items are closed, EH&S will update Gator TRACS and issue a final closeout completion notice.

 Chemicals